 Large Customers Growth

 You can see below that at the end of the quarter Datadog reported 2,250 enterprise customers paying more than $100,000 annually, an increase of 240 on last quarter.
 That is quite a bit more contract wins than last quarter and quite a bit above what we have typically seen lately, demonstrating that the business itself has good sales momentum.
 We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 Datadog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 79.4% in Q1.

 That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
 Trending up over the last year, this is a good gross margin that allows companies like Datadog to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Key Takeaways from Datadog's Q1 Results

 We were impressed by the exceptional revenue growth Datadog delivered this quarter.
 And we were also glad that the revenue guidance for the rest of the year exceeded expectations.
 Zooming out, we think this was a great quarter and shareholders will likely feel excited about the results.
-But the market was likely expecting more and the company is down 11.4% on the results and currently trades at $105.5 per share.
+The company currently trades at $100 per share.

 Is Now The Time?